Quantum representation of finite groups

 \section{Conclusion}

 By revisiting the group axioms, we can gain insight into why the quantum representation is defined in terms of operators rather than states.
-Even in the absence of quantum properties such as unitarity, reversible operators still satisfy the group axioms.
+Even in the absence of quantum properties such as unitarity, reversible operators still satisfy group axioms.
 Applying two operators in succession results in a new operator, and this combination of operators adheres to the associative property.
 There exists a unique identity element, representing the concept of doing nothing or having no effect.
 Applying an operator after its inverse leaves the system unchanged.

 In contrast, combining two quantum states to form a new state lacks a natural binary operation.
-Without the introduction of an operator, it is not possible to combine states in a meaningful way within the framework of group theory.
+Without the introduction of an operator, it is not possible to combine states meaningfully within the framework of group theory.
 It is through the quantum representation, which acts on these states, that the group structure can be defined and studied.
-Therefore, the choice to define the quantum representation as operators rather than states is motivated by the fundamental properties of groups.
-While states are important in quantum mechanics, it is the operators that enable the mathematical formulation and exploration of group theory within the context of quantum systems.
+Therefore, the choice to define quantum representation as operators rather than states is motivated by the fundamental properties of groups.
+Although states are important in quantum mechanics, it is the operators that enable the mathematical formulation and exploration of group theory within the context of quantum systems.

-In this article, we present a formal definition of the quantum representation of finite groups, employing concepts from both group theory and differential geometry.
+In this article, we present a formal definition of QRFG, employing concepts from both group theory and differential geometry.
 Our research establishes the existence of a quantum representation for any finite group, offering a solid theoretical insight.
-We propose two distinct methods for translating the generators of a group into quantum circuits, utilizing gate decomposition of unitary matrices and variational quantum algorithms.
-To support our findings, we provide numerical simulations of a specific example, which are accessible on an open-access platform.
+We propose two distinct methods for translating the generators of a group into quantum circuits, utilizing the gate decomposition of unitary matrices and VQA.
+To support our findings, we provide numerical simulations of a specific example accessible on an open-access platform.